Data-Corruption/sprout/README.md

 ## Features

 - Scaffold for CLI apps using \[[urfave/cli/v3](https://github.com/urfave/cli)].
-- Daemon (webserver default) as a **subcommand** (systemd-managed via installer).
+- Daemon (webserver default) **subcommand** (systemd-managed via installer).
-- CLI instances and daemon share the same atomic data/config directory.
+- CLI instances and daemon share the same atomic database/config (lmdb).
 - Changelog-driven release automation (GitHub Actions).
 - Self-update support with daily version checks.
-- Example one-liner install scripts for Linux and Windows (via WSL).
+- One-liner install scripts for Linux and Windows (via WSL).

 ## Platform Support

 ### Operating System

-**Linux** (tested on Debian/Ubuntu, Fedora, and Arch-based distributions)
-Any distro with `bash`, `curl`, and `systemd` should work but isn’t officially tested.
+**Linux** Any `systemd` based distro (most of them) should work.
-**Windows via WSL** (with the same supported Linux distros).
+**Windows via WSL** (same distro support as native linux).
+Systemd startup support may need to be enabled via config setting.

-Runit support with behavior parity is planned but not prioritized.
+> Runit support with behavior parity is planned but very low priority.

 ### Architecture

 x86-64 only.

-No ARM / RISC-V builds yet.
-Would require updating LMDB cgo bindings and type defs for non-x86_64 ABIs.
-Totally reasonable, not sure how long it would take.
+> ARM / RISC-V is possible but would require updating LMDB cgo bindings and type defs for non-x86_64 ABIs.
+Seemingly reasonable, not sure how long it would take.
+Like Runit support this is very low priority.

 ## For Developers (Using This Template)